isralduke/thatbook/34-nahum.md

 > and their spears will glimmer!
 > There will be many people slain;
 > there will be piles of the dead,
-> and countless casualties—
+> and countless casualties —
 > so many that people will stumble over the corpses.

 ### Taunt against the Harlot City

-> <a name="3:4">3:4</a> “Because you have acted like a wanton prostitute—
+> <a name="3:4">3:4</a> “Because you have acted like a wanton prostitute —
 > a seductive mistress who practices sorcery,
 > who enslaves nations by her harlotry,
-> and entices peoples by her sorcery—
+> and entices peoples by her sorcery —
 > <a name="3:5">3:5</a> I am against you,” declares the Lord who leads armies.
 > “I will strip off your clothes!
 > I will show your nakedness to the nations